onepanelio/core-docs/docs/deployment/configuration/cli.md

 Refer to [TLS certificates](../configuration/tls) section for more information and a list of supported DNS providers.
 :::

-To add ElasticSearch, Fluentd and Kibana (EFK) logging, add the `--enable-logging` flag.
+To add ElasticSearch, Fluentd, and Kibana (EFK) logging, add the `--enable-logging` flag.

 :::note